Get an overview of when and how you apply for admission to a master's degree programme at the University of Copenhagen.

 The application portal opens on 16 January.
 You will receive a reply by 10 June.

-All programmes has study start in September
+All programmes have study start in September

 Study start in February